 Astronaut to hand off space-flown football at Houston Super Bowl LI event

-Astronaut Scott Kelly (right) reaches for a floating football onboard the International Space Station in Feb.
+Astronaut Scott Kelly (right) reaches for a floating football aboard the International Space Station in Feb.
 2016.
 Kelly will hand-off the football at Space Center Houston.(Super Bowl Host Committee)

 Aug.
 10, 2016